 Don't make the mistake that many individuals do -- choosing their 401(k)/403(b) investments when they begin participating and then never looking at them again.
 You should review the performance of your plan investments on a regular basis (at least annually), and make sure that your investment mix still fits your financial goals, timelines, and tolerance for risk.

 If you don't have the time, knowledge, or confidence to do this yourself, consider working with a financial professional who can help you evaluate your investment options.
+And if you’re ready to take the next step and work with us, you can learn more about how we work with clients right here.

 The foregoing content reflects the opinions of Lawrence Financial Planning, LLC and is subject to change at any time without notice.
 Content provided herein is for informational purposes only and should not be used or construed as investment advice or a recommendation regarding the purchase or sale of any security.
 There is no guarantee that the statements, opinions or forecasts provided herein will prove to be correct.
 Past performance may not be indicative of future results.
 Indices are not available for direct investment.
 Any investor who attempts to mimic the performance of an index would incur fees and expenses which would reduce returns.
 Securities investing involves risk, including the potential for loss of principal.
 There is no assurance that any investment plan or strategy will be successful or that markets will recover or react as they have in the past.